 “This is a victory for the consumer” says Keppelmeyer.
 “What Microsoft has done here is created a situation where software, free software, has had the sting taken out of it.”

 Keppelmeyer explains that spyware and adware, often undesirable application that can record information from a computer or bombard the user with inconvenient advertisements, usually come bundled with software that’s spread free of charge.
+The software has already been implemented on some online casino websites to prevent hackers from getting into these types of systems.

 “It’s been a problem with free software for several years now” he says.
 “As the saying goes, there’s no such thing as a free lunch, and software is no different.”